gatling/frontline-doc/content/reference/current/plugins/bamboo/index.md

 Add two new variables:

-* The first one is named __frontline.address__, and corresponds to the address of your Gatling Enterprise, for example: https://cloud.gatling.io
+* The first one is named __frontline.address__, and corresponds to the address of your Gatling Enterprise server, for example: `http://my-gatling-instance.my-domain.tld`.
 * The second one is named __frontline.apiTokenPassword__, and corresponds to the [API token]({{< ref "../../admin/api-tokens" >}}) needed to authenticate to Gatling Enterprise.
 The API token needs the *All* role.

 {{< img src="global-variable.png" alt="Global variable" >}}